18F/18f.gsa.gov/_join/open-positions/service-visual-design-intern.md

 We encourage you to follow the [step-by-step instructions at the VSFS site](https://vsfs.state.gov/how-to-apply).

 1. Check your eligibility
-2. Create a USAJOBS account Go to USAJOBS.gov and search for “VSFS”.
+2. Go to USAJOBS.gov and search for “VSFS”.
 If you don’t have a USAJOBS account already, you’ll need to create one.
 To do that, you will need to type in a basic resume and upload an official or unofficial school transcript.
 Once you’ve created your account, USAJOBS will load the VSFS application.
-3. Complete the VSFS application Please remember to:
+3. Complete the VSFS application.
+Please remember to:
 	- Select the correct internship code.
 The code for the service/visual design internship is GSA-USA-8.
 The code for the front end design internship is GSA-USA-3.
 	- Submit a brief statement of interest.
 In this statement, explain why you are interested in the internship and what you’d like to learn from it.
 	- Please make sure you include a link to a design portfolio and/or code samples.
 We cannot accept applications without links to your work.